Ann L. Date, Psy.D., LP

 Sarah M. Pettit, Ph.D., LP

 Dr. Sarah Pettit earned a Ph.D. in School Psychology from the University of Texas at Austin in 2013.
-Dr. Pettit specializes in treating children and adults with anxiety, depression, and disruptive behaviors.
-She also has experience in psychological and learning assessments.
+In her clinical practice, Dr. Pettit provides cognitive behavioral therapy (CBT), interpersonal therapy, parent management training, family therapy, and other evidence-based treatments to children and adult clients with a wide range of emotional and behavioral problems, such as anxiety, depression, attention deficit hyperactivity disorder, and developmental delays.
+Dr. Pettit also specializes in psychological and learning assessments.
+In addition to providing individual therapy, Dr. Pettit runs Mindfulness Based Stress Reduction groups for adolescents through the clinic.
 Prior to working at Partner's in Change, Dr. Pettit worked as a school psychologist at Cypress-Fairbanks Independent School District in Houston, Texas.
 She has been involved in research on factors that impact school engagement.
 She has been with Partners in Change since 2013.
 Outside of work, Dr. Pettit enjoys photography, reading, and getting to know Michigan.

 Kristin Mehl, LMSW